Freight Shipping from Des Moines to Los Angeles

 How much does it cost to ship freight from Des Moines to Los Angeles?

-Full truckload (FTL) rates from Des Moines, IA to Los Angeles, CA currently range from $4,023-$4,958 for a standard dry van load over the 1,871-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Los Angeles, CA currently range $4,023-$4,958 (roughly $2.15-$2.65 per mile over 1,871 miles).
 LTL shipments typically cost $1,229-$1,990 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Los Angeles?